-HOW TO WIN 2.
+2. HOW TO WIN

-There are two ways to win DIES IRAE:
+There are two ways to win MARE NOSTRUM:

 - 1. The Opponent's Empires reach the Revolution status on the Stability Track.
 They lose the game and you win. - 2.
-At the end of a action cycle, if one player has 10 or more Victory Points (VPs), that player immediately has won the game and is the Victor.
+At the end of a game turn, if one player has 10 or more Victory Points (VPs), he wins the game.